Letters from Co-hosts

 -

 You should have a project to work on.
-Or are in the process of discovering your next project, job, or client.
-Whatever you work on doesn’t have to be ICT related.
+Or can use this period to discover your next project, job, client, or calling.

-Participants should be able to communicate in conversational English, even if limited.
+Participants should be comfortable with speaking in English, even if limited.

 -